iLVOEWOCK/PlugManPE/README.md

 # PlugManPE

-PlugManX is a simple, easy-to-use plugin that allows server admins to manage plugins directly from the game or console without the need to restart the server.
+PlugManPE is a simple, easy-to-use plugin that allows server admins to manage plugins directly from the game or console without the need to restart the server.
 This port is designed for PocketMine-MP servers.

 ## Features

 - Enable, disable, load, and unload plugins in real-time without restarting the server.
 - List all installed plugins along with their status (enabled, disabled, loaded, or unloaded).
 - View detailed information about each plugin, including version, author, description, and more.
-- Easily manage your plugins with intuitive commands and an in-game GUI.
+- Easily manage your plugins with intuitive commands and an in-game UI.

 ## Installation